doomed2suffer/doomed2suffer/README.md

 <details>
 <summary><strong><u>ᑲᥡіі ᥆_᥆ !!</u></strong></summary>

-*Heelloioio ^_^ ,, myname is maple/jack/1x/mpst characters i relate to/WHATWVER,,I go by she/any and I LOVVEE making friends..Pls don't be afraid to int and talk w/ me!!!!tho i can get very clingy and desperate despite being very socially awkward and i have rlly bad episodes at times where i feel low so most times its best to int w/care.BHUTTofc idm jokes n stuff like that so pls don't feel afraid to swear or whateva im not rlly sensitive o_o.*
+*Heelloioio ^_^ ,, myname is maple/jack/1x/mpst characters i relate to/WHATWVER,,I go by she/any and I LOVVEE making friends..Pls don't be afraid to int and talk w/ me!!!!tho i can get very clingy and desperate despite being very socially awkward and i have rlly bad episodes at times where i feel low so most times its best to int w/care.BHUTT idm jokes n stuff so pls don't feel afraid to swear or whateva im not rlly sensitive o_o.*

 </details>